Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Evaluation Methods

 where $N_s$ is the number of symbols in a random symbol sequence, $M$ is the number of unique symbols in the constellation, $S_{\text{meas},i}$ is the $i$th measured symbol, and $S_{\text{ideal},i}$ is the ideal constellation point for the $i$th symbol.
-Above it is assumed that the number of symbols in the sample, $N_s$, is large enough to ensure that all possible symbols and transitions are observed \cite{Vigilante2017}.
-To define added noise levels and to assess signal fidelity, we use the above definition of EVM expressed in decibels (dB), i.e., $20\log_{10}\text{EVM}$.
-We estimate \ac{EVM} for a single waveform using the set of all \ac{QAM} symbols in the waveform, and then find the median EVM value across all waveforms in a test set.
+Above, it is assumed that the number of symbols in the sample, $N_s$, is large enough to ensure that all possible symbols and transitions are observed \cite{Vigilante2017}.
+To define added noise levels and to assess signal fidelity, we used the above definition of \ac{EVM} expressed in decibels (dB), \emph{i.e.}, $20\log_{10}\text{EVM}$.
+We estimated \ac{EVM} for a single waveform using the set of all \ac{QAM} symbols in the waveform and then found the median \ac{EVM} value across all waveforms in a test set.

-We supplement \ac{EVM} assessment with qualitative evaluation of constellation diagrams, a commonly-used method to visualize digitally modulated signals.
+We supplemented \ac{EVM} assessment with qualitative evaluation of constellation diagrams, a commonly used method to visualize digitally modulated signals.
 A conventional constellation diagram is a scatter plot in I/Q space of the sequence of measured symbols.
-Since the total number of QAM symbols in a test set is very large, we plot 2-D histograms instead of scatter plots.
-Specifically, we plot constellation diagrams using 2-D histograms with $150 \times 150$ bins, evenly spaced over the region $[-1.5, 1.5] \times [-1.5, 1.5]$.
-An example 16-QAM constellation diagram for a test set with $\text{EVM} = -25$\,dB is shown in Figure~\ref{fig:target_constellation}.
+Since the total number of QAM symbols in the test set was very large, we plotted 2-D histograms instead of scatter plots.
+Specifically, we plotted constellation diagrams using 2-D histograms with $150 \times 150$ bins, evenly spaced over the region $[-1.5, 1.5] \times [-1.5, 1.5]$.
+An example 16-QAM constellation diagram for a test set with $\text{EVM} = -25$\,dB is shown in Fig.~\ref{fig:target_constellation}.

-The presence and quality of a cyclic prefix at the beginning of each OFDM symbol is evaluated as follows.
-First, for each waveform in the target and generated test sets, we find the cross-correlation function of each cyclic-prefix with the waveform, where all cyclic prefix sections are removed.
-The location and strength of the cross-correlation maximum indicates the accuracy of the cyclic prefix in the generated waveforms.
-We obtain an aggregate metric for cross-correlation strength by finding the median of the maximum cross-correlation values across the generated and target test sets, denoted $\text{R}_{\text{gen}}$ and $\text{R}_{\text{target}}$ respectively, and then computing the relative error, expressed as a percentage, i.e.,
+The presence and quality of a cyclic prefix at the beginning of each OFDM symbol were evaluated as follows.
+First, for each waveform in the target and generated test sets, we found the cross-correlation function of each cyclic prefix with the waveform, where all cyclic prefix segments were removed.
+The location and strength of the cross-correlation maximum indicated the accuracy of the cyclic prefix in the generated waveforms.
+We obtained an aggregate metric for cross-correlation strength by finding the median of the maximum cross-correlation values across the generated and target test sets, denoted $\text{R}_{\text{gen}}$ and $\text{R}_{\text{target}}$ respectively, and then computing the relative error, expressed as a percentage,